choptastic/fed/README.markdown

 If your editor of choice is `vim`, and you've configured `fed` to load all files (`loadall` during configuration) then typing `fed file` will be the same as typing: `vim file1.txt file2.txt file3.txt`

+## Global Configurations

+You can set global `fed` settings with the `.fedconf` in your home directory.

+Options that can be set in the `.fedconf` file are:

+  * `alt\_roots` - Alternative `fed` system roots.
+For example, if a project doesn't have a `.fed` file at the root of the project, but you commonly use the `git` versioning system, you could tell `fed` to stop searching and run with defaults if it finds a `.git` file.
+Example: `alt\_roots=.git`.
+    Further, you can specify more than one by delimiting with spaces:
+    `alt\_roots=.git .hg`
+  * `editor` - Set the default editor.
+If no editor is set in a project's `.fed` file, it'll just use whatever editor is provided.
+Typically, it's probably good form to let the user decide their editor instead of setting it in the project's `.fed` file.
+  * `editor(Extension List)` - Set the editor for a list of extensions.
+For
+    example: `editor(.gif .png .jpg .jpeg .bmp)=gimp` would set the editor for image extensions to use The Gimp.
+  * `ignore` - Set the files you wish to ignore, separated by spaces.
+Files are specified using regular expressions.
+Example: `ignore=~$ \.beam$` (means to ignore all files that end with a tilde `~` and all files with the `.beam` extension.

 ## Additional Switches